expirl/ImmersiveSharing/README.md

 # ImmersiveSharing
 For a detailed, Please see the paper.
-Paper Link : 링크
+Paper Link : 링크, [Detailed Demo Video.](https://www.youtube.com/watch?v=FXJdRBDzgeY)

 ## Introduction
 - This repository is code for paper "Enhancing the Experience Sharing through User Attention HeatMaps and 3D Gaussian Splatting in Virtual Reality".